kohana/core/guide/kohana/modules.md

 ## Where to find modules

-Kolanos has created [kohana-universe](http://github.com/kolanos/kohana-universe/tree/master/modules/), a fairly comprehensive list of modules that are available on github.
-To get your module listed there, send him a message via github.
+Kolanos has created [kohana-universe](http://github.com/kolanos/kohana-universe/tree/master/modules/), a fairly comprehensive list of modules that are available on Github.
+To get your module listed there, send him a message via Github.

-Mon Geslani created a [very nice site](http://kohana.mongeslani.com/) that allows you to sort by activity, watchers, forks, etc.  It seems to not be as comprehensive as kohana-universe.
+Mon Geslani created a [very nice site](http://kohana.mongeslani.com/) that allows you to sort Github modules by activity, watchers, forks, etc.  It seems to not be as comprehensive as kohana-universe.

 ## Enabling modules

 Modules are enabled by calling [Kohana::modules] and passing an array of `'name' => 'path'`.
 The name isn't important, but the path obviously is.
 A module's path does not have to be in `MODPATH`, but usually is.
+You can only call [Kohana::modules] once.

 	Kohana::modules(array(
 		'auth'       => MODPATH.'auth',       // Basic authentication